-Luhring Augustine is pleased to announce Janet Cardiff and George Bures Miller’s fifth solo exhibition at the gallery, which will present three recent bodies of work.
+Luhring Augustine is pleased to announce After the summer of smoke and fire, Janet Cardiff and George Bures Miller’s fifth solo exhibition at the gallery, which will present three recent bodies of work.
 The internationally recognized artists, who have collaborated since 1995, are known for their immersive multimedia works that create transcendent multisensory experiences which draw the viewer into often unsettling narratives.

-In the entrance gallery, a group of small oil paintings painted by Cardiff depict scenes of rural landscapes.
-The canvases are encased in wooden frames with two small speakers and a button.
-When pressed, music, sound effects, or voices emanate, animating the compositions; pressed again, a different track plays, offering diverging perceptions of the picture’s mise en scène.
+In the entrance gallery, the artists present a new group of collaborative works: small oil paintings are encased in wooden frames with two small speakers and a button.
+The canvases, painted by Cardiff, depict scenes of rural landscapes.
+When the button is pressed, music, sound effects, or voices emanate, animating the compositions; pressed again, a different track plays, offering diverging perceptions of the picture’s mise en scène.

 The Instrument of Troubled Dreams (2018) is an interactive installation comprised of a 1960s Mellotron keyboard and twenty-three speakers.
 Visitors are invited to play the instrument, whose seventy-two keys have each been programmed to play back sounds, music, and vocal tracks: a raven flies through the space, soldiers search a small apartment, a carnival floats past on a barge.
 Improvising on the keys, each participant arranges a distinct audio odyssey, composing unexpected and vivid soundtracks that evoke changing narratives.